Harnessing AI-powered virtual cells to reverse age-driven disease and aging

 51³Ô¹ÏÍø¹ÙÍø has decoupled cell rejuvenation from a tumor-inducing pathway

-Yamanaka factors (OSKM) rejuvenate multiple cell types and ameliorate disease phenotypes but are optimised to activate a tumor-inducing pathway, posing safety concerns for therapeutic development.
+Yamanaka factors (OSKM) rejuvenate multiple cell types and extend the lifespan of disease models, but are optimised to activate a tumor-inducing pathway, posing safety concerns for therapeutic development.

-Best in the world for AI virtual cells and aging clocks
+World leaders in AI virtual cells and cell aging clocks

 Senior advisor, Prof University of Toronto, Inventor of the cell simulator single-cell-GPT (scGPT)1